perfana/afterburner/README.md

 `-Dafterburner.remote.call.base_url=https//my.remote.site:1234`.
 The default value is `http://localhost:8080` so it will call itself.

-The remote client in use is Apache HttpClient.
-In the source code you can switch to OkHttp.
+The default remote client is Apache HttpClient.
+With the `type` request parameter you can switch to OkHttp.

 Examples:
-* `/remote/call?path=delay` call delay on remote afterburner
+* `/remote/call?path=delay` call delay on remote afterburner via HttpClient
+* `/remote/call?path=delay&type=okhttp` call delay on remote afterburner via OkHttp
 * `/remote/call?path=remote/call?path=delay` call remote afterburner to call remote afterburner to call delay
+* `/remote/call?type=okhttp&path=remote/call?path=delay` same, but first call via OkHttp and second via HttpClient

+note: do not forget to escape & with a backslash using bash and curl

 # properties
 * `-Dafterburner.name=Angry-Afterburner` provide a name for the instance